eclipse-efx/efxclipse-drift/Development.md

 ## Build system

 The project uses gradle to build the native and the java code.
+Java 11 is required for gradle to run (there is at lease one gradle plugin which depends on Java 11).
+For the native build gradle uses the locally installed native toolchains.

 ### Environment